calummoore/dgraph-node/README.md

 # dgraph-node

-A node dgraph client - until Dgraph release an official version.
+A NodeJS Dgraph client (until Dgraph release an official version).

+Note: this API may be subject to change with only minor release version.

 #### Benefits:
  - Fast (gRPC)
  - Works with Dgraph v0.9
+ - Supports transactions

 ### Example